Key takeaways

 What are GLP-1 patches?

-Some of these patches directly mention GLP-1 or semaglutide in their marketing; others claim that their ingredients mimic the effects of prescription GLP-1s, similar to other supposed slim-down products like weight loss gummies or pink Himalayan salt.
-This messaging can make it seem like you’re getting the same benefits as GLP-1s like Wegovy or Zepbound, which are approved by the US Food and Drug Administration (FDA), but the marketing is extremely misleading.
+Some of these patches directly mention GLP-1 or semaglutide (a type of GLP-1) in their marketing, even though they don’t actually contain any.
+Others claim their ingredients mimic the effects of prescription GLP-1s, similar to other supposed slim-down products like weight loss gummies or pink Himalayan salt.

 Do GLP-1 patches actually contain GLP-1s?